Research

 Free or paid — where's the line?

-Free and self-run: the open-core engine, onboarding skills, an example corpus, and a raw findings.json.
+Free and self-run: the open-core engine, onboarding skills, an example corpus, and a raw result.json.
 Paid and server-side: the full proprietary corpus, the mapping to AIUC-1, and a signed, audit-ready certificate.

 Do my prompts or transcripts ever leave my machine?